 The first day of class you must take 2 surveys.
 These surveys will be graded but will NOT be averaged in with your test grades.
 The first is a syllabus survey and this grade will count as extra credit in the participation portion of your final grade- so READ the syllabus carefully.
 The second survey is an evaluation of your pre-course knowledge of Art Appreciation; this will be graded but the grade will not count as a grade, but only as extra credit in the participation portion of your final grade- no matter what your score.
 The important issue is that you take it.
 These are both timed for 15 minutes each.
-These will be available only for the first few days of class.
-These will be found under the Assessments link.
-Also, within the first week of class you must submit a Syllabus

-Acknowledgement Statement via blackboard email to me, stating you have read, understood and agree to abide by the terms set forth in the syllabus.
+These will be available only for the first 3 days of class during fall/spring semesters.
+During summer sessions they will be available only the first day of class.
+These will be found under the Assessments link and/or the Start Here Link.
+Also within the first week of class you must submit a Syllabus Acknowledgement Statement via blackboard email to me, stating you have read, understood and agree to abide by the terms set forth in the Syllabus and Getting Started documents.